noma-protocol/docs/docs/exchange/overview.md

 3. Click the "Execute" button to initiate the trade.

 <br />
-Watch a short video to see how to buy tokens on the exchange:
+Watch a short video and learn how to buy tokens on the exchange:

   <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; border-radius: 8px; margin: 20px 0;">
     <video